 By James Cohen

-Jeremy Burton is the Executive Director of the Jewish Community Relations Council of Greater Boston (JCRC).
+Jeremy Burton is the CEO of the Jewish Community Relations Council of Greater Boston (JCRC).
 Through advocacy, organizing, service and partnerships JCRC defines and advances the values, interests and priorities of the organized Jewish community of Greater Boston in the public square.
 Previously he was the Senior Vice President of Programs at the Jewish Funds for Justice, and Vice President of Programs at the Jewish Funders Network.
 Jeremy also served as a board member of Keshet, working for the full inclusion of LGBT Jews in Jewish life.
 Jeremy came to the Jewish community from a career in political strategy and public communications, having worked for New York Mayor David N. Dinkins, Manhattan Borough President Ruth Messinger, the 1996 Clinton/Gore Re-Election Campaign, and the New York State Assembly & Attorney General, among others.

 Jeremy writes and speaks widely about challenges and opportunities facing the Jewish community.
 He has been published widely, including in the New York Jewish Week, the Jewish Forward, Zeek, Sh’ma, and the Washington Post: On Faith.
 The JTA included him in their 2010 “Twitter 100” list of the most influential Jewish voices on Twitter.
 You can follow him @BurtonJM.
 Jeremy has a B.A. in political science from Queens College of the City University of New York.